DSharpPlus/DSharpPlus/docs/articles/getting_started/basic_bot.md

 This tutorial will be presented using Visual Studio 2017, however the instructions should still apply to VS Code and other .NET
 IDEs (so long as they support .NET Core).

-## Note for Windows 7 users

-If you're using Windows 7, create a regular .NET Framework project (it's required you target at least .NET 4.5; we recommend 4.7).

-Make sure you read the article about [Alternate WebSocket Client Implementations](/articles/getting_started/alternate_ws.html).

 ## 1. Creating your project

 To start, you need to create a new project.
 Click the **Create new project...** button, and select **Console App (.NET Core)**